Mission and Impact

 - Create a bioinnovation ecosystem that fosters collegial interactions among industry, investors, government, and academia

-2021 Impact Report – Coming out of the COVID pandemic, we are excited to launch into 2022 with renewed optimism and excitement.
-The exercise of looking back at the past 12 months throughour 2021 Impact Report allows us to see the incredible productivity and ingenuity of our scientist teams and startups, and we hope to share with you some of that wonder.
-What we accomplished in 2021 is attributed to our shared commitment to create the opportunities that empower innovation by building community, and we invite you to see all that our resident and alumni companies have done over the past year, including developments in clinical trials, and creating progress where it matters most; in impacting patient’s lives and improving the state of human health.
+2021 Impact Report – Coming out of the COVID pandemic, we were excited to launch into 2022 with renewed optimism and excitement.
+The exercise of looking back at the past 12 months throughour 2021 Impact Report allowed us to see the incredible productivity and ingenuity of our scientist teams and startups, and we hope to share with you some of that wonder.
+What we accomplished in 2021 is attributed to our shared commitment to create the opportunities that empower innovation by building community, and we invite you to see all that our resident and alumni companies have done over 2021, including developments in clinical trials, and creating progress where it matters most; in impacting patient’s lives and improving the state of human health.

 2020 Impact Report – 2020 brought into stark relief just how connected we all are and breadth of the challenges we face in human health.
 We saw LabCentral resident and alumni companies respond with urgency to the pandemic, in many cases pivoting their programs to develop novel solutions for rapid testing, vaccine development, and therapeutics.
 Our team responded in turn to keep the labs open and functional throughout the year so that our resident companies were able to continue to make advances.
 In this report, you will see the progress that companies have made in terms of advancing their therapeutic programs, the growth of their teams, and the incredible amounts of money they have raised.
 With many of us receiving the first vaccine doses now, we look forward to making 2021 a year of renewed community, with a refocus on people and connection in the real world.